willstepp/writings/hunger/hunger-notes.md

+First journey on the plains
+Progress.
+Silence.
+Peace.
+Soreness.
+Blisters.
+Sunburn.
+No animals, no vegetation.
+No way to catch fish.
+Hunger.
+Weakness.
+Loneliness.
+Turn back on mountains.
+Shame of return.

 hordes of them.

-The paths do not converge, mama.
+The paths do not converge, do they mama?
+No, they don't.
 I had hoped that they would.
 So did I.
-They do not and will not ever.

 A calm within.
 Not happiness in some outward display of emotion.
 Contentment.
 The purity of placing one foot in front of the other, in meaningful repitition, in